-When we visit
+When our we visit your home, please help by:

 Sales and lettings